docker/hacktoberfest-2022/README.md

 Welcome to the [Hacktoberfest 2022](https://hacktoberfest.digitalocean.com/) with Docker Extensions!

 Hacktoberfest is a month-long celebration of open-source projects, their maintainers, and the entire community of contributors.
-This event is all about giving back to the community and celebrating all things open source.
+This event is all about giving back to the community and celebrating all things open source.Hacktoberfest is for everyone.
 We’d like to invite you to celebrate Hacktoberfest with us and contribute to the [Docker Community Extensions](https://www.docker.com/products/extensions/) .

 ## Table of Contents